paulmelnikow/ObjCMongoDB/README.md

 ## Status

-Based on v0.5 of the 10gen C driver.
+ -   Based on v0.7.1 of the driver
+ -   Tested under OS X 10.6+ with and without ARC
+ -   Should work fine under iOS

 Mostly complete.
-Tested under OS X 10.6+ with and without ARC.
-Should work fine under iOS.

 Some missing pieces:

  -   Ensure index
  -   More .h documentation